Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 Perimenopause, meaning ‘around menopause’, is the stage during which your body is preparing to enter menopause.
 Often referred to as the menopause transition, the production of estrogen and progesterone incrementally declines during perimenopause to prepare for the end of the reproductive stage of life.

 Menopause is reached only when you have not menstruated for 12 consecutive months.
+Before that, women typically experience their own unique journey through perimenopause for a period of 4-10 years.

 Below, we explain how declining hormone levels during perimenopause impact various aspects of the body.
 We also outline what you can do to manage your symptoms and improve your quality of life during this transitional phase.